 Acoustic effects would also be expected to result from pile augering, which is an even quieter activity.
 There will be 115 holes augered, with one hour of noise for each hole, resulting in a total exposure of 115 hours (see Table 4 of the IHA application).
-Thus, this activity would be expected to affect 6.04 \times 115/28.75 = 24.2 or approximately 24 gray whales.
+Thus this activity would be expected to affect 6.04 × 115/28.75 = 24.2 or approximately 24 gray whales.
 No mechanism other than underwater sound generation is expected to affect gray whales in the action area.

 The most likely number of gray whales that would be taken is 59.
-Based on the low detection rate of 0.21 whales per hour (Goley et al., 2007), most of these take events would likely be independent.
-Based on past observations of gray whales in the harbor (Goley et al., 2007), most of these takes events would likely be independent.
-Based on past observations of gray whales in the harbor (Goley et al., 2007), whales would likely be adults of both sexes.
+Based on the low detection rate of 0.21 whales per hour (Goley et al., 2007), most of these take events would likely be independent, whales and would likely occur with adults of both sexes.

-The potential effects to marine mammals described in this section of the document do not take into consideration the proposed monitoring and mitigation measures described later in this document (see the "Proposed Mitigation" and "Proposed Monitoring and Reporting" sections) which, as noted are designed to effect the least practicable adverse impact on affected marine mammal species or stocks.
+The potential effects to marine mammals described in this section of the document do not take into consideration the required monitoring and mitigation measures described later in this document (see the "Mitigation" and "Monitoring and Reporting" sections) which, as noted are designed to effect the least practicable impact on affected marine mammal species or stocks.